Make an impact in your community

-The Primary Contact will be our main source of communication.
-Be sure to communicate with them these Grant Policies so they are fully aware of the responsibilities in case of the Primary Contact’s absence.
+The primary contact will be the main source of communication with the grant team.
+Be sure to communicate these policies with the secondary contact so they are fully aware of the responsibilities in case of the primary contact's absence.

 If the Primary Contact needs to be updated, contact email@example.com